tbidne/cli-utils/README.md

 docker run -v /path/to/dir:/share:cached --rm <image> grep /share 30
 ```

-The default docker volume mounting for mac has terrible performance (no arg is equivalent to `consistent` and `default`). `cached` and `delegated` will likely have similar performance, though `cached` theoretically makes more sense given that docker is solely reading data, not writing.
+The default docker volume mounting for mac has terrible performance.
+Docker has mitigates this by providing volume options.
+The ones most likely to help are `cached` and `delegated` (no arg is equivalent to `consistent`/`default`). `cached` and `delegated` will likely have similar performance, though `cached` theoretically makes more sense given that docker is solely reading data, not writing.
 In any case, `cached` or `delegated` should dramatically improve performance.
 Of course if you have stack then you can skip all this and get much better performance than even `cached` ;-).

 See [here](https://docs.docker.com/docker-for-mac/osxfs-caching/) for more info.